iotaledger/documentation/iota-streams/0.1/channels/build-a-simple-app.md

 Now you have all the dependencies, you're ready to start coding.

 ## Step 2.
-Publish a new channel
+Publish the API channel

 In this step, you write the function that will create and publish a new channel on the IOTA Devnet.
+This channel will be the one that your API author will use to publish messages for subscribers to read.

 1. In the `src` directory, create a new directory called `author` and create two files inside it: `mod.rs` and `announce.rs`